 Roasting the potatoes (and a shortcut or two)

 The only difference from these sweet potato brownies and a traditional dump-and-stir recipe?
 Roasting the sweet potatoes.
 Here are a few notes on this process, and a shortcut or two:

 - Roasting the potatoes caramelizes them and brings out the sugars.
 It’s absolutely worth the 30 minutes of roasting time.

 - Cut them in half before roasting!
 This cuts down on the time needed to roast, versus roasting them whole.

 - You can microwave the potatoes as a shortcut.
-Prick them all over with a fork, place them on a plate and microwave on high for about 10 to 12 minutes or more until tender, rotating halfway through.
-But keep in mind: the timing can vary based on size and the microwave can be uneven in cooking.
+Go to Microwave Sweet Potato for all our tips!
+Keep in mind: the timing can vary based on size and the microwave can be uneven in cooking.
 Also, roasting brings out the natural sugars, whereas the microwave does not.
-So only use this in a pinch!
+So use this in a pinch!